maxscheijen/maxscheijen.github.io/content/posts/python-development-seutup.md

   - tool
 ---

 Recently, I started to center my python development around [`uv`](https://docs.astral.sh/uv) and other tooling  developed by [astral.sh](https://astral.sh/).
-It allows me to manage python enviroments, linting and formatting.
+It allows me to manage python environments, linting and formatting.

 ## Managing Python Packages using `uv`

-`uv` is an extremely fast Python package and and recently also became a full on package manager.
+`uv` is an extremely fast Python package and recently also became a full on package manager.

 You can install it using `curl`.